 Corporations are related in certain circumstances.
 Where two or more corporations are related, the Commissioner may treat them as a group for land tax purposes.

 The taxable value of all Victorian lands owned by a group is aggregated to calculate the land tax payable on those lands.
 Members of a group are jointly and severally liable for the land tax payable by the group.

-Note: Land held by a trustee of a trust is not grouped for land tax purposes however you are required to notify us that the land is held on trust.
+Land held by a trustee of a trust is not grouped for land tax purposes, but you are required to notify us that the land is held on trust.

-Single holding tax is the amount of tax you would pay on one property (as if it was the only property you owned).
+Single holding tax is the amount of tax you would pay on one property if it was the only property you owned.

 For example, if you own three taxable properties, then three separate single holding tax amounts will be shown on your assessment.

 Single holding tax is shown against each taxable property on the Statement of Lands page of your assessment.
 Your principal place of residence and any other exempt land is not included in this calculation.

 Proportional tax is the tax applicable to a particular land as a proportion of the total land tax liability of your assessment.